 Many students who struggle with concerns related to eating and body image also attend group therapy at Counseling Services.
 We have found that individuals with disordered eating often experience overwhelming feelings of secrecy, shame, and isolation from others.
 Although it can sound intimidating and scary at first, group therapy offers hope and relief through a sense of community and connection with others who understand.

 Sometimes students need long-term or more intensive care than we are able to provide.
 When we feel that a higher level of care is needed, we will provide you with referral information to an outside treatment facility or agency.
-Examples of more intensive care include intensive outpatient treatment, partial hospitalization treatment, or residential treatment.
-Each of these treatment options are available in Reno, at the Center for Hope of the Sierras.

 Counseling Services welcomes student athletes and offers them a variety of services.
 If you are an athlete, you are eligible for the same services as other students, including initial evaluation, individual therapy and group therapy.
 We emphasize wellness by encouraging all students to live a healthy, active lifestyle.
 We believe this is best achieved by finding a balanced life routine with respect to eating, sleeping, physical activity, social and academic life and other meaningful and fun activities.

-Sports psychology consultations
+Sport psychology consultations

 This consultation focuses on the psychological factors associated with physical performance.
 In addition to your physical talents, you may want to increase the mental skills that allow you during competition to consistently execute all the behaviors that were practiced so well in training.

-Why sports psychology is important
+Why sport psychology is important

 Professional athletes frequently speak to the issue of mental skills.